 New Policy links HMO licensing and planning permission

-Following Government guidance, caselaw, specialist counsels legal advice, widespread consultation and a report to the Executive, a new policy comes into force today (1/4/21) to link planning permission and HMO licensing.
+Following Government guidance, caselaw, specialist counsels legal advice, widespread consultation and a report to the Executive, a new policy came into force on 1st April 2021 to link planning permission and HMO licensing.

 The new policy means that Private Sector Housing will not be able to process new or renewal HMO licence applications where planning permission is required but has not been obtained.
 In addition, landlords will face enforcement action where they do not make a valid application for planning permission within set timescales, when a new or renewal HMO licence is required.